EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - Container instances are when you want isolated simple operations such as build jobs and automations
 - Container instances are fast, easy to access, secure and persistant.
 They can run both Linux and Windows images

-Container Groups
+## Container Groups
-- Container instances live in container groups
+- Container instances live in container groups, which allows them to share storage and networking without mounting it as explicitly
 - I think these are effectively docker compose scripts
+- Can you have container app groups?

 Container Registry
 - DIY Docker Hub, where you store the images that you would like to use in your containers